Caioflp/undergraduate-thesis/src/README.md

 * Test neural networks as density estimator
 * Talk about r(Z) vs Y in section about risk measure
-* Create folder with articles for Yuri to read in dropbox folder
 * Start working on choice models

 * Optimize SAGDIV implementation